You will complete four taught modules, an industry placement (or alternative module) and a dissertation:

 Development and Production Processes for Film and Television

 This module is delivered through a combination of small project assignments, masterclasses from industry experts, and group seminar work.
-It provides you with a realistic overview of the challenges and processes of research, development and commissioning for film and television.
+It provides you with a realistic overview of the challenges and processes of research, development and commissioning for film, television and digital platforms.

 This module acquaints you with critical concepts in documentary filmmaking, recognisable across histories, genres, nationalities and media.
 Weekly seminars cover a range of styles and tones of documentary film from early cinema to reality television, providing you with a strong appreciation of the technical and editorial complexities of documentary filmmaking, and an understanding of the relationship between intention and form.